ML4SCI/DeepLense/Physics_Informed_Transformers_For_Dark-Matter_Morphology_Lucas_Jose/README.md

 </div>

-The equation for gravitational lensing, in its dimensionless form, can be given by the following relation:
+In the Inverse Lens Layer, we use the equation for gravitational lensing, in its dimensionless form, that is given by the following relation:

 $$
 \begin{align}